-An American citizen child born outside the United States will be issued a Consular Report of Birth Abroad (CRBA).
-This document establishes the child’s status as an American citizen and is recognized as the equivalent of a birth certificate issued in the United States.
+A U.S. citizen child born outside the United States will be issued a Consular Report of Birth Abroad (CRBA).
+This document establishes the child’s status as a U.S. citizen and is recognized as the equivalent of a birth certificate issued in the United States.
 We recommend that parents apply as soon as possible after their child’s birth.
 A CRBA may not be issued to a child over 18 years old.
 Both parents and child must personally appear at the U.S. Embassy.

 The CRBA application process has been revised, and CRBA appointments are no longer available through our website.
 Please email DakarACS@state.gov with scanned copies of all the required documents in one email as follows:

 - Attachment #2: All supporting documents listed below

 Please list your child’s name and date of birth in the subject line of each email.
 Once the application and your documents have been received, you will be contacted with an appointment date.